andymass/vim-matchup/README.md

 ## Interoperability

+  - match-up is not compatible with [vimtex](https://github.com/lervag/vimtex) and will be disabled automatically when vimtex is detected.
-  - Conflicts with end-wise
+  - the end-completion maps conflict with [vim-endwise](https://github.com/tpope/vim-endwise).
   - matchit.vim should not be loaded.
-If it is loaded, it must be loaded before match-up.
+If it is loaded, it must be loaded before match-up (in this case, matchit is disabled).
   - match-up loads matchparen if it is not already loaded.

 ## Acknowledgments